gufoe/mutex-server/README.md

 # Mutex Server

-This project provides a TCP server that provides a cross-process and cross-node mutex.
+This project provides a TCP server that will act as a cross-server mutex.
-When clients disconnect, the mutexes are automatically released.
+When clients disconnect or timeout, the mutexes are automatically released.

 ## Why you should not use it in production